syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Serialization.md

 ### Loading the Stencil

-During the stencil loading process, the saved stream is utilized to restore stencil elements into the current diagram.
-This allows you to seamlessly continue using a previously saved stencil by loading the corresponding stream.
+On deserialization, the saved stream is used to load the Stencil.
+We can continue using previously saved stencil by loading the saved stream.
+Here is a simple code example showing how to load the stencil:

 {% tabs %}
 {% highlight C# %}